Forest floor: Tropical forests

-In tropical rain forests, the soil itself is often very poor, in contrast to the soils of temperate forests which store nutrients in soil.
+In tropical rainforests, the soil itself is often very poor, in contrast to the soils of temperate forests which store nutrients in soil.
 The lush vegetation is made possible by the abundance and rapid action of termites, millipedes and other organisms, which break down organic matter and promptly consign it to the mycorrhizal network.
 Therefore, the leaf litter layer of tropical forests may be considerably less apparent, or virtually absent at certain times of the year.
 With up to three defined canopy layers above, relatively low levels of sunlight (as little as 2%) reach here.
 Examples of the wide range of plants adapted to this zone include: spike mosses, gingers and the parasitic Rafflesia spp.